Metin Külünk: Controversies

-He was observed to have handed over envelopes to the former leader of the Turkish Boxing Club Osmanen Germania and organization which protested the Armenian Genocide resolution in Germany in 2016.
+He was observed to have handed over envelopes to the former leader of the Turkish Boxing Club Osmanen Germania an organization which protested the Armenian Genocide resolution in Germany in 2016.
 Over wiretaps he was heard to encourage to hit Kurds in Germany and videotape the event, which then could be used as a deterrent for the critics of the Turkish Government.
-Crime boss Sedat Peker claimed that Külünk would receive 10'000$ a month from him.
+Crime boss Sedat Peker claimed that Külünk would receive 10.000$ a month from him.
+Külünk is considered "Commissioner for Germany".

 Personal life

 Metin Külünk is married and is the father of a child.